cvmfs/cvmfsexec/README.md

 separately unmounted later with umountrepo or fusermount -u.
 On kernels >= 4.18 (for example RHEL8) the operation changes to do fuse mounts only inside of unprivileged user namespaces, which always completely cleans up mounts even with kill -9.
+This also uses a pid namespace to ensure that all fuse processes are always cleaned up when the command exits.

 $CVMFSMOUNT/$CVMFSUMOUNT still send a request to a parent process to mount/umount but it's not the original process, it's an intermediate